EU court to rule May 12 on Amazon, Engie appeals against tax orders

 Luxembourg also appealed to the Luxembourg-based General Court, contending its treatment of Amazon was legal because it did not give the company a selective advantage.

-Amazon has its EU headquarters in Luxembourg and employs 1,500 people there, making it one of the biggest employers in the country of half a million.
+Amazon has its EU headquarters in Luxembourg and has doubled its number of employees to more than 3,000 people from 1,500 since 2017, making it one of the biggest employers in the country of half a million.

 The General Court will also rule on May 12 on French utility Engie’s challenge to the European Commission’s 2018 order to pay back taxes of 120 million euros to Luxembourg.